What personal information do you collect from people who visit your website or blog?

 - To send you periodic emails regarding your search or other products and services

 How do you protect visitor information?

 My website is protected by a firewall and scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to my site as safe as possible.

 I do not use an SSL certificate because I do not share information with third parties.

 Do you use “cookies”?

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 Do this through your browser settings.
 Each browser is different, so look at your browser’s Help menu to learn the correct way to modify your cookies.

 If you disable cookies, some features will be disabled that make your site experience more efficient, and some of my services will not function properly.
 However, you can still browse the site.

 Third party disclosure

-I do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information unless I provide you with advance notice.
-This does not include website hosting partners and other parties who assist me in operating my website, conducting my business, or servicing you, so long as those parties agree to keep this information confidential.
-I may also release your information when I believe release is appropriate to comply with the law, enforce my site policies, or protect my or others’ rights, property, or safety.
-However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.
+I do not sell, trade or otherwise transfer to outside parties your Personally Identifiable Information unless I provide you with advance notice.
+This does not include website hosting partners and other parties who assist me in operating my website, conducting my business or servicing you, as long as those parties agree to keep this information confidential.
+I may also release your information when I believe release is appropriate to comply with the law, enforce my site policies or protect my or others’ rights, property or safety.
+However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising or other uses.